Of A Questionable Conviction – Explanation, Analysis with Questions and Answers – CHSE Odisha +2 Alternative English

 Poetry Analysis:

 Why are poets so mysterious?
 Is that a set-up?
-Do they pretend to be elusive to derive sympathy and admiration from their readers and well-wishers.
+Do they pretend to be elusive to derive sympathy and admiration from their readers and well-wishers?
 Or are they the real sufferers-whose pain is often misconstrued as a means to manipulate people’s emotions owing to the fact that poetry with a tragic backdrop is one subject for which they receive good attention and money?
 Do poets not create pain in their lives, especially psychologically, and claim to suffer pangs of pain and unbearable depression as though the world was nearing its end?
 So why did Poet Jayanta Mahapatra come up with this poem that justifies the actual pain of poets mostly misunderstood by the materialistic world?
 It’s because as a poet he himself has written profoundly emotional poems demanding a greater philosophical depth from its readers.
 Unfortunately, a considerable section of the mortals is letting his poetic spirit down, and calling every poet sentimental and fake.

 The poet has a miserable living.
 He is most likely poor and uncared for as the brutally materialistic world is not interested in investing their time and money in reading his poems.
 But poetry is the poet’s only excuse to live.
 His life is never better than when he writes poems.
 So he waits for inspiration for his upcoming poem even longer, like several months.

-The poet is lonely and sad, in the poem, the lonely wall and the empty window all signify the his sadness.
+The poet is lonely and sad.
+In the poem, the lonely wall and the empty window all signify his sadness.
 It is true that a poet’s inspiration is his only companion.
 However in the poem, this only companion of the poet is absent.
 Although he yearns for inspiration and looks through the door for it to show its light, it seems it has been deceiving him time and again.
 But, when finally his companion (his inspiration) shows its light (the magic of creativity), the poet feels enlightened and tries to polish the rough idea of the subject he is about to write.

 In the last stanza, Jayanta Mohapatra sheds light on the ignorant and callous reaction of common people, when they hear of the poet’s death.
-Let us be clear that the line ‘They all say he was a poet’ is quite evident of the fact that the poet the we were initially talking about has now( in the last stanza) passed.
+Let us be clear that the line ‘They all say he was a poet’ is quite evident of the fact that the poet we were initially talking about has now (in the last stanza) passed.
 He has lived a painful, wretched life leading to his death and also looked in the mirror to find that poverty enveloped him and his body also made for a miserable sight.
 But after his death, all that ‘they’ say is ‘he was a poet’.
 It is apparently a careless remark passed by the unappreciative and materialistic people.

 For the people, the literary inclination of the poet just made no difference to them.
 They didn’t complain about his poems because those were not thrusted on them by the poet.
 Those poems and the poet could just be conveniently ignored.